BP p.l.c. – Annual report – 31 December 2020

 The following table provides aggregated summarized financial information for the group’s associates as it relates to the amounts recognized in the group income statement and on the group balance sheet.

-The associate that is material to the group at both 31 December 2019 and 2018 is Rosneft.
+The associate that is material to the group at both 31 December 2020 and 2019 is Rosneft.

-BP owns 19.75% of the voting shares of Rosneft which are listed on the MICEX stock exchange in Moscow and its global depository receipts are listed on the London Stock Exchange.
-The Russian federal government, through its investment company JSC Rosneftegaz, owned 50.0% plus one share of the voting shares of Rosneft at 31 December 2019.
+bp owns 19.75% of the voting shares of Rosneft which are listed on the MICEX stock exchange in Moscow and its global depository receipts are listed on the London Stock Exchange.
+Rosneft’s largest shareholder is Rosneftegaz JSC (Rosneftegaz), which is wholly owned by the Russian government.

-BP classifies its investment in Rosneft as an associate because, in management’s judgement, BP has significant influence over Rosneft; see Interests in other entities within Note 1 for further information.
+bp classifies its investment in Rosneft as an associate because, in management’s judgement, bp has significant influence over Rosneft; see Interests in other entities within Note 1 for further information.
 The group’s investment in Rosneft is a foreign operation whose functional currency is the Russian rouble.
-The increase in the group’s equity-accounted investment balance for Rosneft at 31 December 2019 compared with 31 December 2018 principally relates to earnings from Rosneft and foreign exchange effects, which have been recognized in other comprehensive income, offset by dividends.
+The decrease in the group’s equity-accounted investment balance for Rosneft at 31 December 2020 compared with 31 December 2019 principally relates to adverse foreign exchange effects, which have been recognized in other comprehensive income, and dividends, partially offset by bp’s share of Rosneft’s changes in equity.

 The following table provides summarized financial information relating to Rosneft.
-This information is presented on a 100% basis and reflects adjustments made by BP to Rosneft’s own results in applying the equity method of accounting.
-BP adjusts Rosneft’s results for the accounting required under IFRS relating to BP’s purchase of its interest in Rosneft and the amortization of the deferred gain relating to the disposal of BP’s interest in TNK-BP.
-These adjustments have increased the reported profit for 2019, as shown in the table below, compared with the amounts reported in Rosneft’s IFRS financial statements.
-In particular, in 2018 these adjustments resulted in BP reporting a lower amount relating to impairment charges of downstream goodwill than the equivalent amounts reported by Rosneft.
+This information is presented on a 100% basis and reflects adjustments made by bp to Rosneft’s own results in applying the equity method of accounting. bp adjusts Rosneft’s results for the accounting required under IFRS relating to bp’s purchase of its interest in Rosneft and the amortization of the deferred gain relating to the disposal of bp’s interest in TNKBP.

 Summarized financial information for the group’s share of associates is shown below.

-a From 1 October 2014, Rosneft adopted hedge accounting in relation to a portion of highly probable future export revenue denominated in US dollars over a five-year period.
-Foreign exchange gains and losses arising on the retranslation of borrowings denominated in currencies other than the Russian rouble and designated as hedging instruments are recognized initially in other comprehensive income, and are reclassified to the income statement as the hedged revenue is recognized.
+a In 2014-2019, Rosneft adopted hedge accounting in relation to a portion of highly probable future export revenue denominated in US dollars.
+Foreign exchange gains and losses arising on the retranslation of borrowings denominated in currencies other than the Russian rouble and designated as hedging instruments were recognized initially in other comprehensive income, and were reclassified to the income statement as the hedged revenue was recognized.

 The terms of the outstanding balances receivable from associates are typically 30 to 45 days.
 The balances are unsecured and will be settled in cash.
 There are no significant provisions for doubtful debts relating to these balances and no significant expense recognized in the income statement in respect of bad or doubtful debts.
 Dividends receivable are not included in the table above.